rosmur/obsidian-summairize/README.md

 - **Template Folders**: Specify folder names to exclude
 - **Exclude Daily Notes**: Skip daily note files
 - **Daily Notes Pattern**: Regex pattern for daily note filenames

-### Provider Status
-- View real-time status of AI providers
-- Check if Ollama is installed and running
-- Refresh provider availability

-## Supported AI Models

-### Ollama Models
-- `gemma3:4b` (default)
-- Any other Ollama model you have installed

-To use a different model:
-1. Pull it with Ollama: `ollama pull <model-name>`
-2. Update the model in plugin settings

 ## Troubleshooting